-Hudson’s Bay CEO says retailer ‘always open to real estate opportunities’
+HBC exploring strategic options, including going private: U.S. activist investor

+And it criticizes HBC for a lack of transparency in light of its hiring an investment bank to look at strategic alternatives as well as potential "serious third-party interest in HBC's German assets."

+HBC shares jumped almost 6 per cent to $11.90 on the Toronto Stock Exchange in late-day trading after the Land & Buildings statement was issued.

-Hudson's Bay Co. will consider closing some of its stores if it gets an offer for them that provides more value than their current use as the retailer struggles to make gains in a crowded, fast-changing market.
+Earlier HBC said it will consider closing some of its stores if it gets an offer for them that provides more value than their current use as the retailer struggles to make gains in a crowded, fast-changing market.

-The Toronto-based department-store retailer is already shutting one of its Saks Fifth Avenue stores at Short Hills Mall in New Jersey by selling its lease, a move that comes amid a raft of chains across North America closing hundreds of brick-and-mortar stores as the retail landscape shifts to online selling.
+The retailer is already shutting one of its Saks Fifth Avenue stores at Short Hills Mall in New Jersey by selling its lease, a move that comes amid a raft of chains across North America closing hundreds of brick-and-mortar stores as the retail landscape shifts to online selling.

 But HBC has resisted closing many stores, saying they are not the type of money-losers with which rivals have grappled.
 There was nothing wrong with Saks in Short Hills, but "the value of the alternative use was that much higher," Jerry Storch, chief executive officer of HBC, told an analyst conference call on Wednesday, a day after after the company released disappointing second-quarter results.